sampstrong/xr-audio-vfx-passthrough/README.md

 # XR Audio VFX

-A work in progress exploring relationships between visual effects and audio in mixed reality settings that incorporate hand tracking and physics-based interactions.
-The project has been created using the Oculus Integration Unity Package with passthrough on my Quest 2.
+A project exploring relationships between visual effects and audio in mixed reality settings that incorporate hand tracking and physics-based interactions in Unity.

 ## Audio Reactive Explorations